Tan Yang (footballer, born 1999)

-Tan Yang (谭扬; born 28 February 1999) is a Chinese footballer currently playing as a midfielder for Sichuan Jiuniu.
+Tan Yang (谭扬; born 28 February 1999) is a Chinese footballer currently playing as a midfielder for Shenzhen Peng City.

 Club career

 Having moved to Portugal to join Vizela, Tan returned to China in 2019 to join Sichuan Jiuniu on loan.
 He would return to Sichuan Jiuniu on a permanent basis following his release from Vizela, before being loaned again; this time to Yanbian Longding.